OfficeDev/hands-on-labs/O3653/O3653-13 Deep Dive into Office 365 APIs for Calendar/CalendarQuickStartLab.md

 # Connect to Outlook calendar with the Microsoft Graph
-Learn how to use Microsoft Graph to build calendar applications, schedule a meeting, show my meetings for the upcoming week, display the details of a meeting with the abilithy to Accept/Tentative/Decline it, and launch the Skype online meeting experience.
+Learn how to use Microsoft Graph to build calendar applications, schedule a meeting, show my meetings for the upcoming week, display the details of a meeting with the ability to Accept/Tentative/Decline it, and launch the Skype online meeting experience.

 [//]: # (Change which template based on if using v2.0 Auth endpoint)